Go, see, and feel the world of art

 Personally, I was happy that the width of the seat expanded from 46 cm to 52 cm.
 The number of seats has been reduced from 1,000 to 812, but the seats are staggered so that they do not overlap with the front seats, so you can enjoy the performance more comfortably.

 The wall of the hall is the same as before, but in fact, it is packed with a tremendous amount of ingenuity.

 It has a structure called "Helmholtz resonator", and there is a space for sound absorption on the back side of the tiles, which controls the sound of the whole hall.
 The reverberation time is 1.8 seconds, which is slightly longer than the concert hall.
 I thought it was just a design (sorry), so I was surprised to hear that you were doing something physically amazing!

 In this report, in addition to information from bridge members, we also referred to a lecture by Mr. Hashimoto, Director of Maekawa Architects & Engineers.

 One last point.

 This year, the plaza in front of the Youth Center has been improved and has become a pleasant space.
-The camphor tree that rises in the center is thought to be the same tree that was depicted in the ukiyo-e prints of the time when the Kanagawa magistrate's office was established on this land, and is now a symbol of Momijigaoka.
+The camphor tree that rises in the center is thought to be the same tree that was depicted in ukiyo-e prints from the time the Kanagawa Magistrate's Office was established on this land, and is now a symbol of Momijigaoka.

-Mr. Maekawa values the approach space to the building, and there are even facilities that have designed a space called "Esplanade".
-At the time of designing the Momijigaoka area, there seems to be no evidence that the name was used, but Director Hashimoto believes that "the newly developed space deserves to be called <Esplanade>."
+Mr. Maekawa values the approach space to the building, and there is also a facility that designed a space called "Esplanade" by himself.
+At the time of designing the Momijigaoka area, there seems to be no evidence that the name was used, but Director Hashimoto believes that "the newly developed space is suitable to be called <Esplanade>."